-According to the Centers for Disease Control and Prevention, Theatre and role play are effective tools to teach communication skills and to model positive behaviors.
-Theatre provides a safe space to explore themes of communication, intimacy, and consent, and a non judgmental environment to try new tools.
-In my workshops with middle school students through adults, My work is designed to explore healthy relationships, boundaries, and communication skills.
+According to the Centers for Disease Control and Prevention, theatre and role play are effective tools to teach communication skills and to model positive behaviors.
+Theatre provides a safe space to explore communication, intimacy, and consent, and a non judgmental environment to try new tools.
+My work is designed to explore healthy relationships, boundaries, and communication skills.

-In the past year, my work has increasingly focused on male-socialized and masculine people.
+In the past few years, my work has increasingly focused on male-socialized and masculine people.
 I am interested in the intersections of consent and masculinity, and in continuing to work with male-bodied and male-socialized folks.